xhafan/blog/_posts/2018-12-04-rewrite-a-legacy-application-using-ddd-tdd-.net-and-coreddd-library.md

     }
 }
 ```
-This mapping classes instruct NHibernate to map `Ship` entity `Id` property into table `Ship`, column `ShipId`, and that the id generation will be done by SQL Server identity.
-Also, property `Name` will be mapped into `ShipName` column.
+This mapping classes instruct NHibernate to map `Ship` entity `Id` property into the table `Ship` - column `ShipId`, and that the id generation will be done by SQL Server identity.
+Also, the property `Name` will be mapped into the `ShipName` column.
 Similar mapping for `ShipHistory`.

 Now the `Ship` persistence passes.
 Let's add a new persistence test for `ShipHistory`:
 ```c#